Minnesota Workers Compensation Laws

 - The personal injury or occupational disease must occur in the course of the employment.

-In Minnesota, workers’ compensation coverage is compulsory, meaning most employers must purchase coverage or become self-insured to protect employees who get hurt at work.
-But it can be difficult to know what steps to take to get all of the benefits you’re owed, and insurance companies can deny claims for a variety of reasons – even if you’re owed benefits.
+In Minnesota, workers compensation coverage is compulsory, meaning most employers must purchase coverage or become self-insured to protect employees who get hurt at work.
+But it can be difficult to know what steps to take to get all of the benefits you’re owed, and insurance companies can deny workers compensation claims for benefits for a variety of reasons – even if you’re owed benefits.

 - Choice of Physician